aardvark-community/aardvark.data.durable.definitions/README.md

 # Durable Semantic Data Definitions

-We avoid serialization and versioning hell accross applications and over time by completely decoupling data semantics from applications and file formats.
+We avoid serialization and versioning hell across applications and over time by completely decoupling data semantics from applications and file formats.

 The main idea is to define a standalone set of semantic data definitions on top of primitive data types.
 Each definition is uniquely identified by a never-changing (durable) globally unique id.